 The law that sets out the rules for holding federal referendums in Canada.
 Under this act, federal referendums may be held only on constitutional issues.

 A political party that runs at least one candidate in a general election or by-election and complies with the requirements of the Canada Elections Act may be registered.
 Benefits of registering with the Chief Electoral Officer include having the party name appear on the ballot, the right to issue tax receipts for monetary contributions, and partial reimbursement of election expenses.
 Registered parties must disclose their contributions received, election spending and other financial information.

 A card that Elections Canada sends during an electoral event to every residence in the country, which reminds recipients of the dates for voting in advance or on election day.
 It also invites electors to call Elections Canada if they did not receive a voter information card about one week earlier.

 Responsible government (responsabilité ministérielle)

-A system of government in which Cabinet ministers are responsible to the elected members of the House of Commons, who are in turn responsible to the people.
+A system of government in which members of the executive (that is, Cabinet ministers) are responsible to the elected members of the legislature, who are in turn responsible to the people.

 Returning officer (directeur du scrutin)

 The election or referendum officer responsible for organizing an electoral event in an electoral district.
 He or she sets up an office in the district and hires and supervises all of the staff, including the training officers, registration officers, revising agents, special ballot coordinators, community relations officers, field liaison officers, central poll supervisors, information officers, deputy returning officers and poll clerks.